Interstate 29 in South Dakota: Sioux Falls to North Dakota

 After leaving the Sioux Falls area, I-29 continues north toward Brookings.
 The highway serves the EROS Data Center and United States Geological Survey near Baltic.
 The highway then continues north and intersects the northern terminus of SD 115 west of Dell Rapids.
 This is I-29's last exit before leaving Minnehaha County and entering Moody County.
 The highway continues due north to an interchange with SD 34 near Madison.
 Just 5 mi north of here, the route shares an interchange with SD 32, a highway that serves nearby Flandreau, South Dakota.
 The highway has a rest stop north of the Flandreau exit before entering Brookings County.
 The highway's first exit in Brookings County, serves SD 324.
 After this interchange, I-29 enters Brookings and has two exits in the city.
 The first is an interchange with US 14 at exit 132.
 This exit is also a signed business spur of I-29.
 Exit 133 serves the bypass route of US 14, signed as "US 14B".
 After these exits, the highway continues north toward Watertown.

 Before leaving Brookings County and entering Deuel County, I-29 intersects SD 30.
 About 10 mi north of here, the highway serves SD 28.
 After this interchange, the highway turns northwest en route to Watertown.
 Early planning of this segment of I-29 had the route passing just east of Kranzburg, or about 9 mi east of Watertown.
-A past president of the Watertown Chamber of Commerce contacted C.L.
-Chase, a member of the Democratic National Committee, in an effort to get I-29 routed closer to Watertown.
-The effort was successful; the westward alignment became known locally as the Chase Bend.
+A past president of the Watertown Chamber of Commerce contacted Francis Case, a South Dakota Senator, in an effort to get I-29 routed closer to Watertown.
+The effort was successful; the westward alignment became known locally as the Case Bend.
 East of Castlewood, I-29 intersects SD 22 before entering Hamlin County.
 The highway has no exits in Hamlin County, as it travels for only 5 mi in the county, merely passing through the northeast corner of it before entering Codington County.
 The highway curves to the north 1 mi before its first exit in Codington County, which is exit 177, serving US 212 in the southeastern portion of Watertown.